 It is the responsibility of the faculty co-chairs of the Standing Committees to ensure that their committee’s delegated authority from the Academic Senate is accountable, and the committee’s recommendations communicated.
 The Academic Senate Council ensures the integrity of these delegated activities in the College Standing Committees through the following procedure:

-Inclusion of the College Standing Committee faculty co-chairs as members of the Academic Senate Council and Academic Senate Executive Council.
+Inclusion of the College Standing Committee faculty co-chairs as ex-officio members of the Academic Senate Council and Academic Senate Executive Council.

 Regular reporting and presentation of College Standing Committee recommendations by the faculty co-chairs at meetings of the Academic Senate Council or co-chair meetings with the Academic Senate President.